adellasiega/SoftVoting/README.md

 # Statistical Methods: Soft Voting

 This is the repository for Statistical Methods exam project.
-The project is based on ensemble classification method called Soft Voting and its applications to a data set.
+The project is based on an ensemble classification method called Soft Voting and its applications to a data set.